cap-js/attachments/README.md

 The plugin supports multitenancy scenarios, allowing both shared and tenant-specific object store instances.

+> [!Note]
+> Starting from version 2.1.0, tenant-specific object store instances is the default setting for multitenancy.

-By default, the plugin uses a separate object store instance for each tenant to ensure complete data isolation.
+By default, the plugin creates a separate object store instance for each tenant, ensuring full data isolation.

 ### Tenant-Specific Object Store Instance